 , nothing else is impossible.
 Even potty training!
 Now I clearly see what God intended for me with this life.
 Praise God!
 For His plans are always perfect!

-So, do you want to know how to get the kids to stick to a routine?
+go to link So, do you want to know how to get the kids to stick to a routine?
 Subscribe to get notified of the upcoming posts.

 If you want to know anything more, please open your heart here in comments.